 One way of curbing the effects of hormonal acne is through your diet.
 As well as limiting foods that increase inflammation (like sugar, dairy and refined carbohydrates), you can add foods to your diet that promote hormonal health.

 - Healthy fats (coconut oil, avocado and egg yolk)

 - Foods high in zinc (chicken, shellfish, sunflower and pumpkin seeds)

 - Omega-3 fatty acids (plant oils, fish, nuts and seeds)

 You can also tackle hormonal breakouts with your skin care routine.
-Eminence Organics Product Support Representative Alicia Hawthorne recommends pairing the new Acne Advanced Treatment System with the Eight Greens Collection to tackle the appearance of hormonal problem skin.
+Eminence Organics Product Support Team Lead Alicia Hawthorne recommends pairing the new Acne Advanced Treatment System with the Eight Greens Collection to tackle the appearance of hormonal problem skin.

 A key ingredient in the Acne Advanced Treatment System is encapsulated salicylic acid - a BHA that exfoliates skin, deep cleans pores and kills acne-causing bacteria.
 When used together, the products in the Acne Advanced 3-Step Treatment System treat and prevent moderate to severe breakouts, without irritation.
 Watch Vanessa’s story to learn how this new collection helped clear her postpartum acne: